 This may be straight forward but to live below your means, you need to spend less than you make.
 Sticking to the budget you just created above should help you do this.

 If you aren’t able to stick to your budget, identify some of the reasons why and adjust your budget.
-What can you cut and not notice?
+What can you cut from your spending and not notice?

-A great free tool to help you keep track of spending each month and how you fare month over month is Personal Capital.
+A great free tool to help you keep track of spending each month and how your finances are tracking month over month is Personal Capital.

 2. Pay yourself first

 The saying goes do not save what is left over after spending, spend what is left over after saving.
 This is so true if you have financial goals you want to accomplish.